ist-dresden/composum-launch/compatibility/core-compat/README.md

 # Contents

-This creates a docker image that starts the plain sling launchpad with the earliest version of JDK and Sling Launchpad supported for the Composum Core, mainly for tests of backwards compatibility.
+Installs the newest Composum Nodes (formerly also known as Core) version into slingstarter-compat, mainly for tests of backwards compatibility with the minimal supported sling launchpad and JDK version.

 ## Compose-files